una/una.github.io/_posts/blog/2022-06-20-style-queries.md

 ## 4. Interactions in CSS

-One more way style queries can be really useful is integrating them with behaviors we already use CSS to style, such as `hover` and `focus` states.
+One more way style queries can be really useful is integrating them with behaviors we already use CSS to style, such as `:hover` and `:focus` states.
 You can quickly and easily update a CSS custom property with a CSS state, and using the above technique, update a grouping of values in one place.

 ```css
 /* update the theme on hover */